matt-oc/aerial-photography/README.md

 #### Business Goals

-* To Convert potential customers into customers.
+* To convert potential customers into customers.
 * Provide adequate example images/videos to demonstrate past work and provide high quality RAW samples for download.
 * Have contact information readily available and a form to allow contact without leaving the page.
 * Engage users immediately and encourage them to browse further.